carpentries-incubator/gap-lesson/episodes/01-command-line.md

 ~~~
 {: .source}

-Now you can use GAP as a calculator:
+The easiest way to start trying GAP out is as a calculator:

 ~~~
 ( 1 + 2^32 ) / (1 - 2*3*107 );